The Barb Blogs -- in Memory of My Wife, Who Died December 4,

 On Friday, November 16, the nursing home where my father lives sent

-to the hospital (by ambulance) because of swelling in his right leg,
+him to the hospital (by ambulance) because of swelling in his right

-clot.
-I was in the emergency room with him from about 10 PM to
+blood clot.
+I was in the emergency room with him from about 10

-about 3 AM.
+PM to about 3 AM.
 It turned out to be a false alarm.
-That

-incident made me less inclined to go to an emergency room unless I
+That incident made me less inclined to go to an emergency room

 The next day, for reasons unknown, I got a rare urge to to sort

-boxes under the eaves, I needed to see if by rearranging or
+through boxes under the eaves, I needed to see if by

-eliminating unneeded/unwanted stuff, I could make room for other
+rearranging or eliminating unneeded/unwanted stuff, I could make

-the snows of yesteryear").
-But the emotions were far out of
+yesteryear").
+But the emotions were far out of proportion to

 It was when carrying that one box down the front stairs to the

-and feeling another such surge of sadness, that I lost my balance
+trash, and feeling another such surge of sadness, that I lost my

-fell, spraining my left ankle and right leg.
-I didn't go to
+balance and fell, spraining my left ankle and right leg.
+I

-emergency room.
-This was recognizable -- something that would
+didn't go to the emergency room.
+This was recognizable --

 Three weeks later, when hobbling my way to the pulpit to read the